woIowizard/blackjack/README.md

 |14|4e-07|1.6e-06|7.7e-06|3.4e-05|9.23e-05|
 |15|1e-07|9e-07|4.2e-06|1.79e-05|4.92e-05|

-We will have to consider both the per-count edge and the transition probabilities in formulating a favourable betting strategy.
-This is where stratfind.py comes in.

-## stratfind.py

-Stratfind.py takes as input two matrices containing the per-count edges and transition probabilities, and runs a brute-force algorithm to find a betting strategy that gives the player an edge above a specified threshold.
+Using these data, we can formulate a favourable betting strategy with stratfind.py.
+The script takes as input two matrices containing the per-count edges and transition probabilities, and runs an approximate brute-force algorithm to find a betting strategy that gives the player an edge above a specified threshold.
 The strategy to be identified has the following form<br>
 (i) if at a particular count, the player does not have positive edge at any number of pockets, bet the minimum and play a number of pockets to be determined between 1-5<br>
 (ii) if at a particular count, the player can attain positive edge for some number of pockets, play the number of pockets that maximises the player's edge and bet x*minimum*c, where c is the count and x is a natural number to be determined.<br>
-This betting strategy follows the typical pattern for card-counting strategies: bet conservatively at unfavourable counts and aggressively at favourable counts.
+This betting strategy follows the typical pattern for card-counting strategies: conservative at unfavourable counts and aggressive at favourable counts.

 In its default setting, stratfind takes the minimum to be $25, searches upward from x=1 without limit, and seeks a strategy with positive edge.
-These can be overridden with the following options
+These can be overridden with command-line options

 ![stratfind-help](img/stratfind-help.png)